 Rukia is gone.
 Her entire existence erased from the minds of those who once called her their friend.

-With only a small handful of individuals, with their own set of unique powers, able to remember her, Ichigo, Orihime, Chad and Uryu set out to rescue their friend by infiltrating the Soul Society.
+With only a small handful of individuals, each with their own set of unique powers, able to remember her, Ichigo, Orihime, Chad and Uryu set out to rescue their friend by infiltrating the Soul Society.

 The Rukia Retrieval Arc is arguably the best and most beloved arc in all of Bleach, filled with tremendous, earth-shattering battles, massively shocking revelations and soul-destroying betrayals.
 It stands to reason then that the next arc would need to raise the stakes further in order to compete.